nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 For flow control (handling speed differences between producer and consumer, and among different producers), the following questions arise with respect to buffers:
 1. **Slow Source <--> Fast Downstream**: *How do we keep the latency in check when a source takes a very long time to fill a buffer?*

-This will be the general case where the system is not overwhelmed with external data, and I see two approaches here:
+This will be the common case where the system is not overwhelmed with external data, and I see two approaches here:
 - *Demand-based*: If a running successor pipeline of a source is idle (no task has been produced that it can process), the `Source` may be asked to release a partially filled buffer.
 Instead of issuing new requests or waiting for more data, the `SourceRunner` driving the source could yield control and give out the buffer, asking the `BufferManager` for a new one.
 With this approach, it is unclear which component is responsible for detecting the idle state of the pipeline and request the cancellation of the ongoing operation.